Laker87/K3D-VOSTOK-MODS/circles-test/README.md

 ## Status: Tested

 # Mod Description:
 This torture test used to check your print correctnes on high speeds and accelerations, In some cases (weak details, incorrect assembly, loose belts, etc) print head could not follow proper path and can skid from traectory.
-This model shows all imperfections if any and you may found whein that direction issue is, X or Y or both
+This model shows all imperfections if any and you may found in that direction issue is, X or Y or both

 ## Expected outcomes:
 * Circles are even in all directions